Please post up your final project to the blog by 5pm the night before your presentation date. Please include:

 Some tips for having the best time possible:

--bring a bag, utility belt, etc. and carry some water and extra batteries for your costume.
+bring a bag, utility belt, etc. for your belongings and carry some water and extra batteries for your costume.

 practice your dance moves in-costume in front of a mirror

 For homework this week, start brainstorming ideas and gathering materials for your 3rd project, a Halloween costume or prop.
 Team up or work in a group if you like!
 Working in groups can facilitate problem solving while maximizing creative energy, and create more time for project presentations/discussion on October 30.
 Although groups are encouraged, each member must have a costume to participate in the parade Oct 31.